 F. SUNRISE & SUNSET TRANSITION – is the same common phenomenon as an Earth’s shadow appearance, but refers to the pollutants and haze concentration, on which the terminator line can be visible by the observer.
 This is quite easy to spot when looking at remote mountains located close to solar points.
 Usually, shortly after sunset or just before sunrise the mountain’s shadows are visible in the sky due to some haze and atmospheric molecules concentration.
 The sunset and sunrise transition is a terminator line visible in the sky then (Pic.
 32, 33).
 An opposite phenomenon can be seen, when standing on the top of alone high mountain or volcano at sunrise and sunset.

-Another example of sunrise or sunset transition can be a dawn’s warm glow phenomena, which has been described previously.
+Another example of a sunrise or sunset transition can be a dawn’s warm glow phenomenon, which has been described previously.

 G. COMMON DAY-TO-DAY EXAMPLES – for example when you want to see some object in the solar direction you need to shade your eyesight with your thumb for example to see it.
 It refers to any strong source of illumination, i.e. street lamp or when looking towards the solar direction (Pic.
 34).